 For tribal cultural resources, the City transmitted letters to the recommended tribal organizations and individuals identified by NAHC, requesting information or comments regarding Native American tribal cultural resources in the vicinity of the proposed project property.
 If the construction activities would demolish or destroy a tribal cultural resource or if they would materially impair the characteristics that make it eligible, the impact is determined to be significant.
-If a cultural resource is not a tribal cultural resource code, there is no potential for impacts and impacts are not analyzed within this Section.
+If a cultural resource is not a tribal cultural resource as defined by the Public Resource Code, there is no potential for impacts and impacts are not analyzed within this Section.
 As of this writing, the City has not received input from Tribal representatives or a request for formal consultation.